Tiago-Oliveira94/code-delivery/README.md

 # How it Works

 We have a React frontend where you can choose three routes, with their start and end positions.
 These routes are persistent in MongoDB and are provided to the frontend via a nodeJS API.
 Then, when the user chooses a route and starts a race, our nodeJS API will send a message to Kafka, requesting the positions (latitude, longitude) to execute the race.
 Our golang API will consume this message and send the positions for that particular route to Kafka.
-And then, our nodeJS API will get this positions and send it to the frontend via a websocket connection
+And then, our nodeJS API will get this positions and send it to the frontend via a websocket connection.
+You can run all the races at once, taking advantage of the asynchronous nature of golang.

 # Architecture